eiPi-1/frontend-nanodegree-mobile-portfolio/README.md

  document.getElementsByClassName() was used instead of document.querySelectorAll() as it is faster.
  Array length was found and assigned to a variable in every case where it was used in a loop.

+ The compression done by grunt + imagemagic made pizza.png larger (as file size not as pixel size) than the original, so the original pizza.png has to be copied to the images/ folder.